tfedorov/GradleDependencies/README.md

 ```

-Do it by changing [build.gradle](../main/ClientApp/build.gradle) file.
+Do it by changing the [build.gradle](../main/ClientApp/build.gradle) file.
 Provide several way to do that:

 * Declaring simple version declaration
 * Declaring rich versions
 * Exclude unnecessary dependency